 Delsys was pleased to hold the annual reception of the 18th Annual Meeting of the Society for the Neural Control of Movement in Naples, Florida.
 The reception was in honor of Gerald Gottlieb.
 It was a small gesture to show our apprection for Dr. Gottlieb’s lasting influence on Motor Control Research.

-A short note about Dr. Gerlad Gottlieb, Ph.D.
+About Dr. Gerlad Gottlieb, Ph.D.

 Gerald Gottlieb, Ph.D., received his undergraduate training at the Massachusetts Institute of Technology (B.S., 1962, Electrical Engineering).
 He received the first part of his graduate training at the Massachusetts Institute of Technology (M.S., 1964, Electrical Engineering) and the second part at the University of Illinois Medical Center (Ph.D., 1970, Bioengineering).
 He has been a member if the Neuromuscular Research Center at Boston University since 1994.